lusy/wikifilters/research-group-presi/slides-2nd.md

 How are they different from other existing mechanisms?
 What is their role in Wikipedia's complex socio-technical system?

+  Q1 We wanted to improve our understanding of the role of filters in existing algorithmic quality-control mechanisms (bots, ORES, humans).
+  Q2 Which type of tasks do these filters take over in comparison to the other mechanisms?
+How these tasks evolve over time (are they changes in the type, number, etc.)?
+  Q3 Since filters are classical rule-based systems, what are suitable areas of application for such rule-based system in contrast to the other ML-based approaches.

 ---

 > "The edit filter is a tool that allows editors in the *edit filter manager* group to set controls mainly to address common patterns of harmful editing."